Operation Spectrum

 Operation Spectrum, also known as the 1987 "Marxist Conspiracy", was the code name for a covert anti-communist security operation that took place in Singapore on 21 May 1987.
 Sixteen people were arrested and detained without trial under Singapore's Internal Security Act (ISA) for their alleged involvement in "a Marxist conspiracy to subvert the existing social and political system in Singapore, using communist united front tactics, with a view to establishing a Marxist state."
 On 20 June 1987, six more people were arrested, bringing the total number of detainees to 22.
 The mostly English-educated group was a mix of Catholic lay workers, social workers, overseas-educated graduates, theatre practitioners and professionals.

 According to the Singapore government allegations, Operation Spectrum was conducted to "nip communist problem(s) in the bud".
 The mastermind behind the alleged Marxist plot was Tan Wah Piow, a former University of Singapore Students' Union president who had been in de facto exile in London since 1976.
 His "key man" in Singapore was Vincent Cheng Kim Chuan, a full-time Catholic Church worker in the Justice and Peace Commission.
-Cheng's role was allegedly to use the Catholic church in Singapore as a "ready cover" to organise the infiltration of disparate groups of influence including the Law Society, the opposition Workers' Party and various student bodies.
-These would allegedly become pressure groups that would eventually come into open confrontation with the government.
+Cheng was alleged to have used the Archdiocese of Singapore as a "ready cover", organising the infiltration of disparate groups of influence that included the Law Society, the opposition Workers' Party and various student bodies.
+These would allegedly become pressure groups on course to openly confront the government.

 By December 1987, all the detainees had been released except for Cheng.
 However, in April 1988, nine of the released detainees issued a joint statement accusing the government of ill treatment and torture while under detention.
 They also denied involvement in any conspiracy and alleged that they were pressured into making confessions.
 Eight of the nine were re-arrested and detained for a second time.
 They were eventually released after they signed statutory declarations denying everything they had said in their press statement.

 The truth of the allegations is contentious and undetermined.
 Historians Mary Turnbull and Michael D. Barr have described the conspiracy as possibly "myths" and a "fanciful narrative", arguing that the arrests were likely politically motivated.
 In an interview with The Straits Times on 14 December 2001, then-Senior Minister of State Tharman Shanmugaratnam said that "although I had no access to state intelligence, from what I knew of them, most were social activists but were not out to subvert the system."
 Nevertheless, the People's Action Party (PAP) government maintained its stand that the ex-detainees "were not detained for their political beliefs, but because they had involved themselves in subversive activities which posed a threat to national security."